 What are the advantages and disadvantages of Carbon Sequestration?

 Planting trees and managing their development is a proven way to reduce the number of harmful particulates in the air.
 Carbon sequestered is carbon not emitted into the atmosphere.
 Less carbon in the atmosphere will reduce the greenhouse gas effect and lessen the impacts of climate change.

-- The use of the technology would add an additional 1–5 cents of cost per kilowatt hour, according to estimate made by the panels about climate change.
-The financial costs of modern coal technology would nearly double if use of CCS technology were to be required by regulation.
-The cost of CCS technology differs with the different types of capture technologies being used and with the different sites that it is implemented in, but the costs tend to increase with CCS capture implementation.
+- The use of the technology would add 1–5 cents of cost per kilowatt-hour, according to an estimate made by the panels about climate change.
+The financial costs of modern coal technology would nearly double if the use of CCS technology were to be required by regulation.
+The cost of CCS technology differs from the different types of capture technologies being used and with the different sites that it is implemented in, but the costs tend to increase with CCS capture implementation.
 One study conducted predicted that with new technologies these costs could be lowered but would remain slightly higher than prices without CCS technologies.

 Candidates can visit the UPSC Syllabus page to get a general idea about the topics that will be asked in the exam.
 You can get more exam related preparation materials and other related articles by visiting the links given in the table below:

 |UPSC Books||UPSC Monthly Current Affairs Magazine||NCERT Notes For UPSC|

 |Laxmi Bai||Current Affairs and Questions||Article 29 of the Indian Constitution|